 The Research and Guidelines Steering Group supported and contributed to research being led by the Foundation for Arable Research to develop Glyphosate resistance management strategies (August 2014) to ensure that road asset managers have in place appropriate protocols for monitoring roadside spraying and reporting incidences of apparent failure of spray treatments, and for rotating treatments.

 The RCA Forum wants to identify best practice, particularly where local circumstances might necessitate variations or identify potential improvement.
-Any proposal to include new, or major changes to currrent, reference documents in the Register of Network Standards and Guidelines will be notified to users and posted there.
+Any proposal to include new, or major changes to currrent reference documents in the Register of Network Standards and Guidelines will be notified to users and posted there.
 Feedback from members is sought on any new or changed documents approved for consultation and comment by the Ratification Group.

-Feedback should be provided to the Research and Guidelines Steering Group, which will consider the feedback and, if necessary, report to all members at a meeting of the RCA Forum, but otherwise it will report with a recommendation to the Ratification Group on adoption of the proposal as a Local Status document.
+Feedback should be provided to the Forum Convenor, who will consider the feedback and, if necessary, report to all members at a meeting of the RCA Forum, but otherwise it will report with a recommendation to the Ratification Group on adoption of the proposal as a Local Status document.